-WEEK 1 TEAM: Serves on the FIRST 5th Sunday

-WEEK 2 TEAM: Serves on the SECOND 5th Sunday

-WEEK 3 TEAM: Serves on the THIRD 5th Sunday

-WEEK 4 TEAM: Serves on the FOURTH 5th Sunday

-B. Why do we need the Two-Adult Rule?
+- Week 1 Team serves on the FIRST 5th Sunday of the year. - Week 2 Team serves on the SECOND 5th Sunday of the year. - Week 3 Team serves on the THIRD 5th Sunday of the year. - Week 4 Team serves on the FOURTH 5th Sunday of the year. - B. Why do we need the Two-Adult Rule?
 This is a wisdom rule that helps avoid any opportunity for abuse.
 This rule helps protect volunteers from false allegations of abuse.
 Volunteers must always follow this policy.